braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 There are two approaches for importing customer data into your Braze dashboard: REST API and CSV.

 {% alert important %}
-Note: Braze does not sanitize data during ingestion time.
-While importing data into Braze, specifically meant for personalization usage, ensure that it is stripped of HTML, javascript, or any other script tag that potentially could be leveraged maliciously.
+Note: Braze does not HTML sanitize data during ingestion time.
+When importing data into Braze, specifically meant for personalization usage in a web browser, ensure that it is stripped of HTML, JavaScript, or any other script tag that potentially could be leveraged maliciously when rendered in a web browser.
 {% endalert %}

 ## REST API